anthonykasza/hdc_experiments/README.md

   - multiplication "binds" multiple vectors into a single vector
     - things can be "unbound" from the resulting vector by multiplying it with a constituent's inverse
       - which is itself in binary/bipolar representations
+      - depending on the element complexity, unbinding is not always the reverse of binding
+        - if this is the case, a "cleanup" step is required after unbinding which searches memory for the nearest HV and replaces the unbound HV with its the most similar in memory
   - cos(A) !~ cos(B)
   - cos(B) !~ cos(A)
   - cos(A) !~ cos(A*B)